Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Conclusions

-In the context of the 2D mechanical homogenization (forward and inverse), we introduced an end-to-end differentiable renderer for parameterized thresholded trigonometric fields, enabling a hybrid convolutional and multi-layer perceptron surrogate that ingests $(\ull{A},\tau)$ and outputs a spectrally admissible $\ol{\ull{C}}$.
-Forward prediction reaches $R^2>0.99$ across all components of the elasticity tensor and subpercent Voigt-Reuss normalized losses, and the model remains accurate with modest errors across volume fractions and respects the Voigt-Reuss bounds inherently.
-Crucially, the differentiable chain $(\ull{A},\tau)\mapsto \ol{\ull{C}}$ exposes extremely informative gradients and resolves non-smooth percolation events (eigenvalue jumps) along threshold sweeps seamlessly, while remaining strictly admissible.
-Leveraging these properties, we performed inverse design to target full tensors and functionals (e.g., maximizing shear-normal coupling), recovering classical optima (e.g., $45^\circ$ laminates at $c_0\!\approx\!0.5$) and diverse near-optimal candidates in a single batched optimization run.
-This capability is particularly remarkable: by specifying a single target effective stiffness tensor $\ol{\ull{C}}^\star$, the optimizer can generate a multitude of structurally distinct microstructures that achieve nearly identical mechanical properties, with relative Frobenius errors as low as a few percent.
+Leveraging differentiability and strict admissibility, we performed inverse design to target full tensors and functionals, recovering classical optima (e.g., $45^\circ$ laminates at $c_0 \approx 0.5$ for extreme shear-normal coupling) and diverse near-optimal candidates in a single batched optimization run.
+By prescribing a single target effective stiffness tensor $\ol{\ull{C}}^\star$, the batch run of the optimizer can generate a variety of structurally distinct candidate microstructures that achieve nearly identical mechanical properties, with relative Frobenius errors as low as a few percent.
 This many-to-one mapping underscores the richness of the G-closure set, where multiple geometric realizations can produce equivalent effective responses, offering designers flexibility in selecting structures based on additional criteria such as manufacturability, weight, or connectivity.
 Moreover, the batched optimization approach enables simultaneous exploration of hundreds of candidates, ensuring diversity while guaranteeing that every proposed design lies within the physically admissible Voigt-Reuss bounds, thus avoiding infeasible or unstable configurations.
 It should also be noted that the same machinery supports inverse tasks without auxiliary networks, enabling large-batch, first-order exploration of G-closure subsets while remaining inside the Voigt-Reuss bounds at every iterate.

 Overall, \VRNet{} delivers accurate, admissible, and data-efficient surrogates for multiscale materials, unifying forward prediction and gradient-based design under a single, physically grounded normalization.